tswow/tswow-wiki-0.13/_documentation/datascripts.md

 ## TSWoW Standard Library

-The tswow standard library (tswow-stdlib) contains most of the useful tools that you will need when creating datascripts.
+The tswow standard library (wow/wotlk) contains most of the useful tools that you will need when creating datascripts.
 Almost all of its tools are defined via a single interface that only requires one import in your scripts:

 ```ts
 import { std } from "wow/wotlk"